vigenere23/modupipe/README.md

 ## Discussion

-### Optimizing pushing to multiple sinks
+### Optimizing pushing to multiple loaders

-If you have multiple sinks (using the `SinkList` class), but performance is a must, then you should use a multi-processing approach, and push to 1 queue per sink.
-Each queue will also become a direct source for each sink, all running in parallel.
-This is especially usefull when at least one of the sinks takes a long processing time.
+If you have multiple loaders (using the `LoaderList` class or many chained `PushTo` mappers), but performance is a must, then you should use a multi-processing approach (with `modupipe.runnable.MultiProcess`), and push to 1 queue per loader.
+Each queue will also become a direct extractor for each loader, all running in parallel.
+This is especially usefull when at least one of the loaders takes a long processing time.

-As an example, let's take a `Sink1` which is very slow, and a `Sink2` which is normally fast.
+As an example, let's take a `Loader 1` which is very slow, and a `Loader 2` which is normally fast.
 You'll be going from :

 ```
-┌─── single pipeline ───┐
+┌────── single pipeline ──────┐        ┌──────────────── single pipeline ───────────────┐
- Source ┬🠦 Sink1 (slow)
+ Extractor ┬─⏵ Loader 1 (slow)    OR    Extractor ──⏵ Loader 1 (slow) ──⏵ Loader 2 (late)
-        └🠦 Sink2 (late)
+           └─⏵ Loader 2 (late)
 ```

 to :

 ```
-┌──── pipeline 1 ────┐             ┌──── pipeline 2 ─────┐
+┌────── pipeline 1 ──────┐               ┌────────── pipeline 2 ─────────┐
- Source ┬🠦 QueueSink1 ─🠦 Queue1 🠤─ QueueSource1 ─🠦 Sink1 (slow)
+ Extractor ┬─⏵ PutToQueue ──⏵ Queue 1 ⏴── GetFromQueue ──⏵ Loader 1 (slow)
-        └🠦 QueueSink1 ─🠦 Queue2 🠤─ QueueSource2 ─🠦 Sink2 (not late)
+           └─⏵ PutToQueue ──⏵ Queue 2 ⏴── GetFromQueue ──⏵ Loader 2 (not late)
-                                   └──── pipeline 3 ─────┘
+                                         └──────────── pipeline 3 ───────────┘
 ```

-This will of course not accelerate the `Sink1` processing time, but all the other sinks performances will be greatly improved by not waiting for each other.
+This will of course not accelerate the `Loader 1` processing time, but all the other loaders performances will be greatly improved by not waiting for each other.